captaindamien/GB/README.md

 # Study

-Сontains homework assignments in several subjects that were taken at the github
+#Сontains homework assignments in several subjects that were taken at the github

+DJANGO_BASICS